BigIdeasForum/bigideasforum.github.io/_posts/2019/2019-03-21-sound-tech.md

 ---
 layout: post
 title:  Sound as Technology
-subtitle: Its impact on human experience
+subtitle: Its Impact On Human Experience
 date:   2019-03-21 19:00:00
 categories: Torben
 tags: [Future, Other Technologies]